jjhegedus/GeneralHTML/README.md

-# GeneralHTML - Collection of HTML and javascript code
+# GeneralHTML - Collection of older HTML and javascript code